Wild vs. Pet Store Turtles: Should You Catch or Buy a Pet Turtle?

-Normally when people decide they want a pet turtle, they don't grab a net, go to their local pond and wait to catch one.
+Caught vs. bought, which turtle is for you?
+Normally, when people decide they want a pet turtle, they don't grab a net, go to their local pond and wait to catch one.
 No, most people who decide they want a turtle as a pet go to the pet-store.
 Catching a turtle in the wild is usually a fisherman's mistake or an off-chance of a civilian who comes across one and decides to nab it.
-Word of warning: never take a turtle when it is traveling on land; they are females needing to bury their eggs at an exact location.
+(Word of warning: Never take a turtle when it is traveling on land; they are females needing to bury their eggs at an exact location.)

 So what is the difference between the turtle from the lake and the turtle from the aquarium?
 Well, I say there is very little difference if it's the same species, but that small difference does matter when a person wants to buy or keep an animal.
 Here's the main difference: